 He is the Vice Chair of the Commercial Litigation Group of Eckert Seamans Cherin & Mellott, LLC.
 For many years he served as the managing member of the Wilmington, Delaware, office of the firm, as well as serving on the firm’s Executive Committtee.
 Martindale-Hubbell has given him its highest rating of “AV” based on peer review of ability and ethical standards.
 He has been described as “a brand name in Delaware corporate litigation” and has also been referred to as the “dean of Delaware law bloggers”.
 Another publication has written: “Pileggi’s blog is the premier online resource for coverage of the Delaware Chancery Court”.
 Yet another called his blog “essential reading for anyone interested in Delaware corporate law”.
-In 2016, he was selected for inclusion in Chambers USA: America’s Leading Lawyers for Business as a “Recognized Practitioner” in Chancery – Delaware.
+He was selected for inclusion in Chambers USA: America’s Leading Lawyers for Business as a “Recognized Practitioner” in Chancery – Delaware.

 He is a Guest Contributor for The Harvard Law School Corporate Governance Blog.
 He has served as the Chair of the Indemnification Subcommittee of the Business and Corporate Litigation Committee of the ABA’s Business Law Section.
 Recognized as one of the top lawyers in Delaware by Delaware Today magazine, Francis has a strong legislative background, having served as legislative counsel for the Delaware House of Representatives from 1994 through 1998.
 During that time, he wrote legislation and testified before the Delaware General Assembly about pending legislation.
 He is a former member of the Executive Committee and a former assistant treasurer of the Delaware State Bar Association, as well as the current Vice Chair of its Professional Ethics Committee.
 He is a former member of the Steering Committee for the Superior Court Trial Practice Forum.